anhtin/bodhi-calendar/README.md

 # Bodhi Calendar (Vietnamese Edition)

-Keep track of which days you need to be a vegetarian!
+Keep track of your vegetarian days!

-Lay-followers of Buddhism may choose to follow a vegetarian schedule, where they refrain from eating meat on specific days of the year.
-One problem, however, is that these days are dictated by the lunar calendar, which makes it difficult for those who are only accustomed to follow the lunar calendar in their day-to-day life.
-As such, the goal of this web application, _Bodhi Calendar_, is to help such followers with keeping track of the vegetarian dates.
+## Motivation

+Some lay-followers of Buddhism are _partial vegeterians_.
+This means that they avoid eating meat on very specific days of the year.
+These days, however, are largly determined by some variant of the Chinese lunisolar calendar.

+Vietnamese buddhists typically use the Vietnamese lunisolar calendar to determine their _vegetarian days_.
+However, their civic calendar is usually a solar one, e.g. the Gregorian calendar.
+As such, it can be difficult to keep track of their vegetarian days.

+Additionally, many lay-followers also struggle with remembering which lunisolar dates are considered as vegeterian days.
+It doesn't help that there are discrepancies in practice between partial vegetarians.
+Luckily enough, if you just selected a set of vegetarian days, their occurence follow a strict and predictable monthly pattern.

+## Intended Audience

-**Note**: This web app is designed for Vietnamese buddhists, as such, the Vietnamese lunisolar calendar is used (instead of e.g. the chinese calendar).
-In the future, a new version of the app might support multiple variants of the chinese calendar.
+This web app was designed with Vietnamese buddhists in mind.
+As such, the Vietnamese calendar is used instead of the Chinese calendar or any other variants.
+In the future, a new version of the app might support multiple variants - if such a need presents itself.